Ryan Malloy: Storylines

 Ryan, Stacey, Sam and Ricky all accompany Lily to her first baby scan.
 In the waiting area, Ryan suggests to Stacey that Lily and the baby may have a better life away from Walford with him and Helen.
 Stacey brushes it off, however, the midwife later asks Ryan and Stacey to leave the room when a row erupts between them, leaving Sam and Ricky alone with Lily.
 Whitney berates Ryan when she finds out about his motive to take Lily away from Stacey.
-Ryan proposes the idea to Lily, but she does not respond immediately.
+Ryan proposes the idea to Lily without Stacey’s permission, but she does not respond immediately.
 Lily later agrees to move away with Ryan and they inform Stacey together back at the Slater house.
 When Lily leaves the room, Ryan and Stacey have another argument and Lily orders Ryan to leave when she overhears him badmouthing Stacey’s parenting.
 Ryan then leaves Walford after exchanging some harsh words with Stacey, Kat and Whitney.